Bachelor of Arts in Italian Studies in Rome

-Students who are following the pre-Fall 2016 major, can review the requirements here.
+Students who are following the pre-Fall 2016 major, can review these requirements.

 The Bachelor of Arts in Italian Studies is a rigorous interdisciplinary degree that combines the study of Italian literature, culture, society, and politics while developing students’ fluency in Italian language.
 The context of an American liberal arts university exposes students to many fields of study and ways of approaching intellectual problems related to Italy, while John Cabot University’s Roman setting enables students to engage daily with the multifaceted realities of contemporary Italian life.